keijiro/KinoBloom/README.md

 - **Intensity** - The blend ratio of the result image.

 - **Anti Flicker** - Sometimes the effect introduces strong flickers (flashing noise).
-This option is used to surppress them with a small-kernel median filter.
+This option is used to suppress them with a small-kernel median filter.

 No Backward Compatibility